Multi-Graph Fusion Networks for Urban Region Embedding: Methodology

 \subsubsection{Intra-Pattern Message Passing}

 The property of an urban region is affected by other regions with different impacts due to the spatial correlations.
-We assume that such impact is highly correlated to the human mobility condition including in-flow and out-flow for a region.
+We assume that such impact is highly correlated to the human mobility condition of a region.
 To capture the spatial correlations, inspired by \cite{mpnn2017}, we design a intra-pattern message passing layer to propagate the inner flow messages between different regions in each mobility pattern.

 This part takes mobility patterns $\mathcal{G}$ as input.
 We initialize the $0^{th}$-layer hidden representations of regions $v_i$ in mobility pattern $\mathcal{G}_k$ as input region features $x^{k}_{v_i}$, i.e.: $^{(0)}h_{v_i}^k = x^{k}_{v_i}$.
 Considering the mobility flow from region $v_j$ to region $v_i$, inspired by \cite{gat2017}, we compute the message sent along the mobility flow edge $v_j \rightarrow v_i$ by self-attention mechanism.
 The message function is defined as follows: